Luang Prabang Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - Laos has extremely strict drug laws with severe penalties including lengthy imprisonment
+- Narcotics and illegal drugs, severe penalties including lengthy imprisonment

 Restricted Items